 Is the solution to divorce a stricter doctrine?
-Well, it's just not right to modify doctrine to suit the needs of the day.
+Certainly, the higher divorce rate of fundamentalists argues to the contrary.
+More importantly, it's just not right to modify doctrine to suit the needs of the day.
 Rather, the answer will be found in God's truth, which doesn't change.